32 Meal Planning Tips That Will Make Your Life Easier

 Brainstorm, Brainstorm, Brainstorm

 Come up with a list of dishes your family typically enjoys or recipes you’d like to try.
-If you need inspiration, thumb through some cookbooks or scroll the meal plan recipe ideas on our site.
+If you need inspiration, thumb through some cookbooks or scroll these meal plan ideas.
 Listing your ideas goes a long way to battling the brain freeze when it’s 6 p.m. and someone asks, “What’s for dinner?”

 Plan a Theme Night